daneroo/windows-fromscratch/Readme.md

 * cleanup 1.9.2@global (veewee is there ..)
 * why are we using specific versions (git) of veewee, en-winrm
+* why do opscode recipes not work like hh's : _annoyances -> windows?
 * split up the veewee basebox (use main distro), and vagrant stuff